-Known as a family-friendly destination, Port Crescent State Park attracts visitors who are looking for a fun daylong adventure.
+Known as a family-friendly destination, this state park in the Thumb of Michigan attracts visitors who are looking for a fun daylong adventure.
 But it also appeals to campers who want to make the park their home base during their time in Port Austin.

-Luckily, all types of park guests will find that there’s much to see and do in Port Crescent State Park, no matter the time of year they visit.
+Luckily, all types of park guests will find that there’s much to see and do in Port Austin’s state park, no matter the time of year they visit.

 About Port Crescent State Park

 Port Crescent State Park is a park located just outside of downtown Port Austin in Huron County, making it a convenient destination for campers and day visitors alike.
 The park itself consists of more than 640 acres, and it’s best known for its 3 miles of shoreline along Lake Huron.